Skip to content

 LeftRight

-China's latest five-year plan positions AI as an employment engine to offset approximately 300 million retirements expected over the coming decade.
-Human Resources Minister Wang Xiaoping stated the government is "actively leveraging AI" to create jobs for the 12.7 million university graduates entering the workforce this year 1.
-GDP growth is targeted at 4.5–5%, the lowest band since the 1990s, reflecting property-sector weakness, sluggish consumer spending, and trade friction with the United States 2.
+China's latest five-year plan positions AI as an employment engine to offset approximately 300 million retirements in the coming decade.
+Human Resources Minister Wang Xiaoping stated the government is 'actively leveraging AI' to create jobs for 12.7 million university graduates this year.
+GDP growth is targeted at 4.5–5%, the lowest since the 1990s.

 The Dallas Fed identifies why career starters bear the brunt of AI displacement: the knowledge they bring from university is exactly what AI already knows.